Let's say you trained a prediction model. And set it up for regular use. Welcome to machine learning in production!

 Dataset.
 We took a Kaggle dataset on Bike Sharing Demand.
 Our goal is to predict the volume of bike rentals on an hourly basis.
 To do that, we have some data about the season, weather, and day of the week.

 Model.
 We trained a random forest model using data for the four weeks from January.
 Let's imagine that in practice, we just started the data collection, and that was all the data available.
-The performance of the trained model looked acceptable, so we decided to give it a go.
+The performance of the trained model looked acceptable, so we decided to give it a go and deploy.

 Feedback.
 We assume that we only learn the ground truth (the actual demand) at the end of each week.

 That is a realistic assumption in real-world machine learning.
 Integrating and updating different data sources is not always straightforward.
 Even after the actual event has occurred!
 Maybe the daily usage data is stored locally and is only sent and merged in the database once per week.